botpress/botpress-examples/motivation-bot/README.md

 ### 7. Open in editor

 Once all the setup is done, we are now ready to code your bot.
-First thing you need to do is to open it with your favorite editor (Sublime, Atom, WebStorm, Netbeans...).
-As you can see, some files and directories have already been created when you initialize it before to acceralerate development.
+First thing you need to do is to open your repository with your favorite editor (Sublime, Atom, WebStorm, Netbeans...).
+As you can see, some files and directories have already been created when you initialize it before to accelerate development.

 ```js
 - botfile.js // your bot's configuration. botpress uses this